Canton Coolie Corps: Formation

 The British Army had no permanent logistics units stationed in East Asia so Lieutenant-General Sir Hope Grant ordered, in February 1860, the formation of the Canton Coolie Corps to support his upcoming operations (coolie is a term for a labourer who carries goods).
 The unit was intended to number around 4,000 men, drawn from the Chinese population in and near Hong Kong.
 It was split into ten companies, each of which was intended to be allocated to an individual British regiment to carry supplies.
 Additionally, the corps included a team of Chinese and Indian Army medical personnel.
 It was commanded by Major John Temple, seconded from the 12th Madras Native Infantry.

 Temple was allocated a budget of £7,700 to recruit coolies.
-Temple recruited preferentially from among the Hakka people of northern China rather than the Punti of the Canton region.
-Temple considered the Hakka to be stronger and more suited to the work.
-Salaries were set at 5 yuan a month for coolies, around that of a skilled Chinese stone mason and greater than other unskilled work.
-Some of the coolies, particularly those that could speak English, were appointed to the roles of assistant headman and headman, receiving 7 yuan a month and 10 respectively.
+He preferred to select men of the Hakka people of northern China rather than the Punti of the Canton region as Temple considered the Hakka to be stronger and more suited to the work.
+Salaries were set at 5 yuan a month for coolies, around that of a skilled Chinese stonemason and greater than that available for other unskilled work.
+Some of the coolies, particularly those that could speak English, were appointed to the roles of assistant headman and headman, receiving 7 and 10 yuan a month respectively.
 The headman roles were intended to serve as assistants to the British officers and as translators.
 Chinese medical staff were paid 30 yuan a month.
 Food was provided in addition to the salary.

 The coolies were given a uniform of a blue jacket, of Chinese style, and loose blue trousers.
 The jacket had the man's identification number and that of his company on the front and back in a circle.
 Each man also received a bamboo Asian conical hat with the letters CCC painted on the front.
 Men often kept their hair in the queue (pigtail) style mandated, on pain of death, by the Qing government.

 British personnel were seconded from their regiments and comprised Captain Evans of the Royal Marine Light Infantry as deputy to Temple, 12 subalterns, 11 company sergeants (one to each company plus a clerk) and 280 privates.
 The British personnel received a supplement to their standard pay.
 British personnel wore the uniforms of their parent units, except that officers additionally wore white piping down each leg of their trousers.